HAWAII

 Whether you’re struggling with personal issues, relationship difficulties, or life transitions, Lucille Flood provides a safe and supportive space for growth and healing.
 With her guidance, you can embark on a journey toward greater self-awareness, resilience, and well-being.

-Lucille “Luci” Miller, LSW
+Lucille “Luci” Miller, LCSW

-Lucille Miller is a seasoned Licensed Social Worker based in the picturesque state of Hawaii, boasting an expansive career rooted in resilient determination and compassionate care.
+Lucille Miller is a seasoned Licensed Clinical Social Worker based in the picturesque state of Hawaii, boasting an expansive career rooted in resilient determination and compassionate care.
 Working primarily with individuals and older adults, ranging from middle-aged individuals to the elderly, Lucille offers a sanctuary where clients can work through life’s trials, including crisis management, grief handling, and spirituality-related concerns.

 Lucille "Luci" Miller,

-Lucille Miller is a seasoned Licensed Social Worker based in the picturesque state of Hawaii, boasting an expansive career rooted in resilient determination and compassionate care.
+Lucille Miller is a seasoned Licensed Clinical Social Worker based in the picturesque state of Hawaii, boasting an expansive career rooted in resilient determination and compassionate care.
 Working primarily with individuals and older adults, ranging from middle-aged individuals to the elderly, Lucille offers a sanctuary where clients can work through life’s trials, including crisis management, grief handling, and spirituality-related concerns.

 Educationally fortified with an associate degree from Kapiolani Community College and further nurturing her skill set with a bachelor’s and master’s in Social Work from the University of Hawaii at Mānoa, Lucille brings a rich perspective to her practice.
 Leveraging an approach grounded in Compassion-Focused Therapy, Mindfulness-Based Cognitive Therapy, and Solution-Focused Brief Therapy, Lucille guides her clients to identify and dissect seemingly insurmountable problems, encouraging them to find their solutions and acknowledge their innate strength.